Ice Age: The Meltdown: Plot

 Just as Manny, Sid, and Diego bypass the geysers, the ice dam fails, unleashing a flood upon the valley.
-Ellie, Crash, and Eddie, who took the safer yet longer way, are trapped inside a cave.
+Ellie, Crash, and Eddie, who took the safer yet longer way, are trapped inside a cave due to falling rocks.
 Crash and Eddie escape through a small hole and warn Manny, who rushes back to save Ellie.
-Crash and Eddie are taken by the current; Sid tries to save them, but is knocked unconscious on an ice block.
-Diego overcomes his fear of water to save Sid and the possums.
-Cretaceous and Maelstorm ambush Manny underwater, but he tricks them into dislodging a boulder, killing them and allowing Manny to save Ellie.
+Cretaceous and Maelstorm ambush Manny underwater, but he tricks them into dislodging a boulder, thus freeing Ellie.
 Manny and Ellie reunite with the others atop a boulder, but the water is still rising.
 Meanwhile, Scrat, after a series of misadventures to get back his acorn, climbs the adjacent glacial wall beside them and inadvertently creates a long crack when he punctures the ice.
 The crack widens into a gigantic fissure which splits open the wall and drains the floodwaters, saving everyone; in the process, Scrat falls within the fissure and is washed away.

-Shortly after, Sid encounters the mini-sloth tribe again.
-Their leader suggests that Sid should join them, but Diego replies that he is a vital part of their group, which makes Sid happy.
 A group of mammoths later appear from the fissure, proving to everyone that mammoths are not really extinct.
-Manny initially lets Ellie go with the mammoth herd, but after some encouragement from his friends to move on from his past, he catches up to her, expressing his desire to stay with her.
+Manny initially lets Ellie go with the mammoth herd, but after some encouragement from Sid and Diego to move on from his past, he catches up to her, expressing his desire to stay with her.
 Manny, Sid, Diego, Ellie, Crash, and Eddie then venture out of the valley.

 After falling into the fissure and nearly drowning, Scrat has a near death experience, entering a heaven full of acorns.
 Suddenly, he finds himself being "sucked back" just as he is about to reach a gigantic acorn.
 Scrat then discovers that he has been resuscitated by Sid.
 Scrat is enraged, believing that Sid stole his acorn, and proceeds to viciously attack him.